1. Introduction

 fno:→https://w3id.org/function/ontology# -

-dcat:→https://www.w3.org/ns/dcat# -
+dcat:→http://www.w3.org/ns/dcat# -

 rdf:→http://www.w3.org/1999/02/22-rdf-syntax-ns# -